reysonbarros/linuxtips-descomplicando-k8s/README.md

 # Day 3
 Goal: Create deployments using Recreate and RollingUpdate strategies
-Note: Perform the commands below inside day-3 folder
+>[!NOTE] Perform the commands below inside day-3 folder

 ## For recreate strategy
 ### Step 1 - Create the deployment with recreation strategy using the manifest file